 “Dye and Desire: The Problem of Purple in Jin Ping Mei cihua.”
 Chinese Literature, Essays, Articles, and Reviews (CLEAR), Vol 42 (December 2020), pp.53-68.

 In Jin Ping Mei cihua, purple in different shades becomes fashionable among courtesans and women of gentry and merchant classes.
-Purple that used to designate high official ranks and royalty from Tang to Song was censored, downgraded, and diverted from the official sartorial hierarchy in the Ming.
-Offering a brief material and cultural history of purple dye, this article delineates how the women adopt purple to construct their professional and everyday personas and argues that dyeing and colors are central in the novel’s conception of the dynamics between the material world and the mind.
+Purple, which used to designate high official ranks and royalty from Tang to Song, was censored, downgraded, and diverted from the official sartorial hierarchy in the Ming.
+Offering a brief material and cultural history of purple dye, this article delineates how the women of Jin Ping Mei adopt purple to construct their professional and everyday personas and argues that dyeing and colors are central in the novel’s conception of the dynamics between the material world and the mind.

 “Siam as Chinese Utopia: Overseas Chinese, Colonialism, and Race in the Seventeenth-Century Chinese Novel The Sequel to the Water Margin,” Journal of the Siam Society, Vol. 108: 2 (October 2020), pp.1–16.